 One of my least favorite aspects of being a land investor is also one of the most important.

 Especially in the early days of running a business, it's not feasible for the average person to pay thousands for a dedicated accountant or bookkeeper.
-If you can't afford the right help and you have no idea how to do it yourself, what's the next best option for getting your act together?
+If you can't afford the right help and have no idea how to do it yourself, what's the next best option for getting your act together?

 I recently had the opportunity to review a course from Scott Todd called Accounting For Land Investors.

 What Comes With This Course?

 Note: REtipster.com does have an affiliate relationship with Scott.
 If you want to check out the course through our affiliate link, you can help support what we're doing here on the blog.

 The course is broken down into 14 modules and comes with a few key downloads to help you through the content.

 - The accounting system Scott uses and how to get started using it (hint: he uses Xero, but a lot of the content can be applied to other accounting systems just as well).

 - The accounts that need to be added to your business and why they need to be added.

 - An explanation of understanding assets, liabilities, revenue, and expenses (if you've never taken a college-level accounting class, this will be helpful).